 \subsection{Cost function}

-We begin by constructing the cost function for robust quantum control (operations) in the supervised learning model.
-Given a set of training data $\{\bm{x}_k,y_k\}$, the goal of supervised learning is to learn a mapping from $\bm{x}$ to $y$, where $y_k$ is called the label or target of the sample $\bm{x}_k$ (usually a vector) in the data set.
-Here, the phases $\bm{\theta}$ are the training parameters to be learned to make quantum operations as immune to errors as possible.
+We begin by constructing the cost function for the supervised learning model.
+Given a set of training data $\{\bm{x}_k,y_k\}$, the goal of supervised learning is to learn a mapping from $\bm{x}$ to $y$, where $y_k$ is called the label or target of sample $\bm{x}_k$ (usually a vector) in the data set.
+Here, the phases $\bm{\theta}$ are the training parameters to be learned to make quantum control (operations) as immune to errors as possible.

-In the absence of errors, one can acquire perfect quantum operations by composite pulses.
-Nevertheless, the fidelity of quantum operations declines to varying degrees when the system exhibits different types of errors.
-Under these circumstances, the fidelity of quantum operations can be regarded as a function of errors.
-Therefore, the samples come from various errors of this system, i.e.,
+In the absence of errors, one can also acquire perfect quantum operations by composite pulses.
+Nevertheless, the fidelity of quantum operations declines to varying degrees when exhibiting different types of errors.
+Under such circumstances, the fidelity of quantum operations can be regarded as a function of errors.
+Therefore, the samples in the training set come from various types of systematic errors, i.e.,

 where $L$ represents the highest dimension of samples, the subscript $k$ denotes the $k$th sample, and the $\ell$th component $\epsilon^\ell_k$ $(\ell=1,\dots,L)$ characterizes a certain type (time interval) of systematic error.